-If you deliver without complications, you'll be able to spend the first hour or so after childbirth with your new baby.
+If you deliver your baby without complications, you'll be able to spend the first hour or so after childbirth with your newborn.
 Because babies are usually alert and very responsive during this time, researchers have labeled this the sensitive period.

 It's also quite normal if you do not immediately have tremendously warm feelings for your baby.
 Labor is a demanding experience, and your first reaction may well be a sense of relief that it's over.
 If you're exhausted and emotionally drained, you may simply want to rest.
 That's perfectly normal.
 Give yourself some time, until the strain of labor fades, and then request your baby.
 Bonding has no time limit.